dblock/kahneraja.github.io/_posts/2016-04-03-martin-fowler-talking-at-the-australian-technology-park-in-sydney.md

 He's the sort of technologist who writes clean code not because he's an precision artist.
 Instead, Martin Fowler writes clean code because he is a main stream hacktivist thoughtworker.

 I've been following his writing now for nearly 20 years.
 When I heard he was coming to Sydney I was a little star struck.
 I wasn't going to miss out on seeing him present.
-For me, this was 2016's highlight of the Sydney technologists user group circuit this year.

 I wasnt disappointed.
 If you get the chance, go and see him!